volodymyrhudyma/blog/content/blog/2020-10-15-broadcastchannel-api-in-javascript.md

 The **Structured Clone algorithm** is a new algorithm defined by the HTML5 specification for serializing complex JavaScript objects.

-The algorithm iterates over all the fields of the original object, duplicating the values of each field into a new object.
+The algorithm iterates over all fields of the original object, duplicating the values of each field into a new object.

-If a field is, itself, an object with fields, those fields are walked over recursively until every field and sub-field is duplicated into the new object.
+If a field itself is an object with fields, these fields are traversed recursively until each field and sub-field is duplicated in the new object.

-One of its uses is to transfer the data via **postMessage**.
+One of its purposes is the transmission of the data by **postMessage**.

 #### Advantages over JSON

-What advantages does the Structured Clone algorithm has over the JSON way of copying data?
+What are the advantages of the Structured Clone algorithm over the JSON method for copying data?

 ```javascript
 JSON.parse(JSON.stringify(data));
 ```

-The JSON approach has way more limitations, which were fully covered in one of my [previous articles](/2020-05-25-how-to-clone-an-object-in-javascript/#JSON-object).
+The JSON approach has many limitations, which were fully covered in one of my [earlier articles](/2020-05-25-how-to-clone-an-object-in-javascript/#JSON-object).

-**JSON.stringify** has some troubles with:
+**JSON.stringify** has some problems with:

 * Undefined values
 * Symbols